kermattC/CSFIntershipAssessment2024/SoftwareDevAssessment/README.md

 3) I spent a bit too much time on the frontend, so I only have the core functionality of the backend.
 As a result I don't have a aesthetically pleasing way of presenting the results
 4) The design is not complete

+# What can be improved
+- Better error checking for fields, both in the front-end and back-end
+- Improve styling
+- Functionality for re-submitting.
+Currently, the form can be submitted more than once, but the dog picture is only updated the first time
+- Fixing bugs, such as the API call only being registered once.
+This is done to prevent an additional API call being made whenever the form is submitted, which may be due to incorrect use of the useEffect hook

+# What can be extended
+- Routes (via React Router) for other pages, such as viewing submission details
+- Verification for retrieving submission details.
+For example, a separate tab will appear if a user is logged in, and an additional one if the user is logged in as admin.
+The user can view their own past submissions and the admin can view all.
+The login functionality can be implemented using JWT's and refresh tokens

+# How application and api should be deployed
+After building the application, it can be deployed on cloud platforms such as AWS or Google Cloud.
+I am familiar with AWS, where I can use S3 storage via static web page hosting to host the web application.

 # Before running, need to install packages
 - in this directory AND in the client directory, install packages: